 Peer-Reviewed Publications

-Averell Schmidt, "Damaged Relations: How Treaty Withdrawal Impacts International Cooperation," American Journal of Political Science, Forthcoming.
+Averell Schmidt, "Damaged Relations: How Treaty Withdrawal Impacts International Cooperation," American Journal of Political Science, Vol. 69, No. 1 (January 2025), pp. 223–239.

 Best Article of 2023 Award, International Collaboration Section, APSA.